What is Crude Glycerine Used For?

 Of course, without any use of crude glycerine humans would not even consider it an important product.

 So let’s cut to the chase of what benefit it provides to us.
-A major byproduct produced during the production of biodiesel is crude glycerine, which is observed to be containing a large amount of impurities which inhibits its direct usage in industries worldwide.
+A major byproduct produced during the production of biodiesel is crude glycerine, which is observed to contain a large amount of impurities which inhibits its direct usage in industries worldwide.

 Crude glycerine uses tend to depend on the concentration of the product.
 At low concentrations, it can be used as a major ingredient in the production of broiler feed and pig feed.
 Cattle feed is one of the major uses of crude glycerine.